 Fairs, fetes, festivals, and fairways, just some of the ways we celebrate summer in WNY.

-My particular memories are of the standout times our family rented a cottage in Long Beach near Port Colborne.
-We only vacationed there twice, but somehow the weeks spent there have come to represent an idyllic perfect place in my childhood.
+My particular memories are of the standout times our family rented a cottage in Long Beach near Port Colborne in Ontario.
+We only vacationed there twice, but somehow the weeks spent there have come to represent the perfect idyllic place of my childhood.

 These were not fancy, all-year-round cottages, no, rather they were the original plain summertime buildings with unplastered walls that didn’t go quite all the way up to the ceiling.
 No heat, no wall board, only painted wood battens and ceiling beams.
 Makeshift kitchen with a sticky floor, ancient fridge, and even older stove.
 It couldn’t have been much of a vacation for my mother who still had to cook, clean, and care for her family, but for us kids it was a haven of exploration.